du-lab/nonnegative_matrix_factorization/README.md

 ## Versions

+#### Version 0.2.3

+- Set a limit on the number of iterations in NonNegativeLeastSquares algorithm

 #### Version 0.2.2

 - Fix the error when the passive set is empty and vector S is calculated